-HMS Caroline, a World War 1 Light Battle Cruiser, is the last surviving ship from the Battle of Jutland in 1916.
-Having undergone extensive restoration, the new visitor experience in Belfast's Titanic Quarter allows visitors to discover a range of historic spaces including the Captain Crookes Cabin, engine room, sick bay and galley kitchen.
+Having undergone extensive restoration, the new visitor experience in Belfast's Titanic Quarter allows visitors to discover a range of historic spaces including Captain Crookes Cabin, the engine room, sick bay and galley kitchen.
 Visitors can explore, through a mixture of historic restoration, state-of-the-art special effects and hands-on interactive exhibits, the importance of the Battle of Jutland and discover what life was like at sea for over three hundred crew who served on board.

 In the 1920s, HMS Caroline was converted into the floating headquarters for the Royal Navy Volunteer Reserve in Belfast.
 Members of the Reserve were able to specialise in many different roles, including Signalman and Wireless Telegraphist.
 The 'Signal School' will be a contemporary space with hands-on multimedia exhibits where visitors can try their hand at World War One communication methods like signal lanterns, signal flags and Morse code.
-Communication at sea during the Battle of the Atlantic will be explored and brought up to date with innovative displays and interactive exhibits.
+Communication at sea during the 20th & 21st Century will be explored and brought up to date with innovative displays and interactive exhibits.

 In the Torpedo School, visitors will explore the role of naval weaponry, then and now, with a range of hands-on tactile displays and activities involving replicated equipment, models and interactive displays.
 Visitors will be able to design their own 'Dazzle' paint scheme for their ship, explore the insides of a torpedo and learn about the various roles of crew when in battle.